 Supporting Runs and Creating Space Interactive eBook Outline:

-Team and Small Group Offensive Soccer Tactics: keeping possession, creating space, fewer intercepted passes, creating better passing options, combination passes, strong side overloads, switching the point of attack (strong side to weak side), support runs, forward runs, diagonal runs, decoy runs, overlapping runs, and how to create more scoring opportunities.
+Team and Small Group Offensive Soccer Tactics: keeping possession, creating space, fewer intercepted passes, creating better passing options, effective ball movement, combination passes, strong side overloads, switching the point of attack (strong side to weak side), support runs, forward runs, diagonal runs, decoy runs, overlapping runs, and how to create more scoring opportunities.
 These key soccer tactics concepts are described in detail and illustrated via animated and actual match video clips apply to any formation.
 These tactics promote a possession style of play.

 1. How to improve field vision